Postpartum Hypertension

 Hypertension that existed before pregnancy (chronic hypertension).

-Hypertension that comes as a result of pregnancy (gestational hypertension).
+Hypertension that happens as a result of pregnancy (gestational hypertension).

 A condition in which the liver, platelets, and red blood cells are damaged during pregnancy (HELLP syndrome).